 Knight of Cerebus: While wholly evil, the fake Zenon is also sorta comical.
 The real one?
 She will simply kill anyone she sees and maybe eat you if she feels like it.

-Love Redeems: In the good ending, Adell either suppresses the Zenon personality or actually gains her trust, reverting her to Rozalin.
+Love Redeems: In the good/canon ending, Adell either suppresses the Zenon personality or actually gains her trust, reverting her to Rozalin.
 How?
 With a kiss, of course.

 The Older Immortal: Most of the demons seen are on the order of a few thousand years old with Seraph Lamington being about ten thousand years old.
 Zenon?
 Zenon is stated to be on a million year reign of terror.

 Omnicidal Maniac: Zenon has killed a thousand Overlords and is hostile to anyone in their presence.
 Not exactly by choice, however.
-Zenon is slowly becoming something worse than a demon and even the sane side of her personality is incredibly paranoid, fearing betrayal from anyone who gets close to her.
+Zenon slowly started becoming something worse than a demon and even the sane side of her personality was incredibly paranoid, fearing betrayal from anyone who got close to her.

 Reincarnation: Tired of fighting and fearing what she was becoming, Zenon fled to a backwater world and reincarnated into an obscure demon clan hoping to escape fighting.
 The fake Zenon tracked her down, however.